 Our Nile cruise experience is similar, and just as wonderful.

 We had boarded the boat in Aswan and spent the first night of the three-night cruise moored there.
-The boat is a floating hotel complete with shops, a restaurant, lounge chairs and an open-air café on the rooftop deck, and a very odd ‘swimming’ pool, also on the top deck, that is barely six inches deep.
+The boat is a floating hotel complete with shops, a restaurant, and lounge chairs and an open-air café on the rooftop deck.

 There are over three hundred such cruise boats on the Nile though most are idle these days due to the significant downturn in tourism.
 The name of our boat is Nile Dolphin.
 I also remember a boat named Moondance.
 There were several boats in a row tied up along the wharf in Luxor, and each of them was the first in a stack of boats seven or eight deep.
 I knew that if I boarded Moondance at the wharf and walked across the main deck of six idle boats, and the deck of a seventh that was in use, I would then come to our boat.
 Moondance was the way home in a great crowd of boats that all looked alike.